vuillaut/pschitt/README.rst

-"""
-ImArray is a software to image an object in the sky by an array of ground Telescopes Copyright (C) 2016  Thomas Vuillaume
+ImArray is a software to image an object in the sky by an array of ground Telescopes.

+It has been developed to run simple tests on Cherenkov reconstruction analysis.
+Up to now, the simulated objects are very simples - the most elegant one is an ellipsoid representing an electromagnetic shower.

+Copyright (C) 2016  Thomas Vuillaume

 This program is free software: you can redistribute it and/or modify